ChristosTrimas/statistical-modeling-and-pattern-recognition/README.md

   - Exercise 4: Feature Selection, SVM-Classification, Cross Validation, Overfitting, Simple Neural Network, Convolutional NN for image       Recognition.

 Language support: Matlab 2018a and Python3.
+To run the fashion_CNN download the notebook and then import it in google colab.
+Then choose to use GPU as hardware for faster results.